RichardTMiles/SnackInterview/README.md

 Cat will print a full file to stdout which is then piped to wc -l.
 This ensures wc will not print the filename in the corresponding output.
-This is just php running a [shell_exec](https://www.php.net/manual/en/function.shell-exec.php).
+This is just php running a [shell_exec](https://www.php.net/manual/en/function.shell-exec.php) using the [Execution Operator](https://www.php.net/manual/en/language.operators.execution.php).
-PHP is not the best language for this task, but a pure PHP example can be done.
+PHP is not the best language for this task which is the shell `wc` is used, but a pure PHP example can be done.
 For sufficiently large files, php can not load the full file into memory.
-This only leaves us with the option of reading the file line by line using a pointer.
+This only leaves us with the option of reading the file line by line using a file pointer.
 ```PHP
 <?php

 // Specify the file path
 $filePath = $argv[1] ??
 "README.md";